ucdavis-bioinformatics-training/2021-December-Metagenomics-and-Metatranscriptomics/data_analysis/overview.md

 * Amplicon sequencing.
 It only sequences rRNA related genomic materials, such as the most popular 16S target sequencing, and ITS target sequencing for fungal genomes.
   * lower per sample cost.
 Using Illumina platform, capable of pooling thousands, or even tens of thousands of barcoded samples/targets per sequening run
-  * taxonomy profiling, highly dependent on the completeness of existing databases
+  * taxonomic profiling, highly dependent on the completeness of existing databases
   * It has been demonstrated that the universal PCR primers traditionally used for PCR amplification of the segments of the 16S rRNA genes are not actually universal and thus fail to fully represent the community's composition.
 (Fuks, etc., Microbiome, 2018 Jan 26; 6(1):17.)

 * __Shotgun-based sequencing.
 It allows for sequencing of full DNA materials from all organisms within a community.__
-  * taxonomy profiling
+  * taxonomic profiling
   * metagenomic assembly and binning
   * identify potential functions
   * discovery of unknown microorganisms